 Professor Liu's research has focused on cross-cultural exchange in recent history; the movement of words, theories, and artifacts across national boundaries; and the evolution of writing, textuality, and technology.

-She was the recipient of a Guggenheim Fellowship (1997–1998) and was a fellow of the Wissenschaftskolleg in Berlin (2004–2005); in 2013, she was the Class of 1932 Fellow in the Humanities Council at Princeton University.
+Professor Liu was the recipient of a Guggenheim Fellowship (1997–1998) and a fellow of the Wissenschaftskolleg in Berlin (2004–2005); in 2013, she was the Class of 1932 Fellow in the Humanities Council at Princeton University.

 Among her many activities, Professor Liu founded a new Tsinghua-Columbia Center for Translingual and Transcultural Studies (CTTS)at Tsinghua University in Beijing to promote international collaboration and interdisciplinary research.

 Professor Liu received her PhD from Harvard (1990).
 Before joining Columbia in 2006, she was the Helmut F. Stern Professor in Chinese Studies at the University of Michigan (2002–2006) and the Catherine and William L. Magistretti Distinguished Professor of East Asian Languages and Cultures at the University of California–Berkeley